SJ AB: Future

-Alstom Zefiro Express (SJ Zefiro Express)
+Alstom Zefiro Express (X250)

-Twenty-five high-speed Zefiro Express high-speed trains (currently named/called the SJ Zefiro Express), scheduled to enter service in 2027, will operate on routes including Stockholm–Malmö, Stockholm–Gothenburg, and be certified for cross-border services to Denmark and Norway.
+25 high-speed Zefiro Express high-speed trains (SJ X250), scheduled to enter service in 2027, will operate on routes including Stockholm–Malmö, Stockholm–Gothenburg, and be certified for cross-border services to Denmark and Norway.
 The trains, with a top speed of 250 km/h, and are designed to handle running at temperatures of -40 degrees.
 The contract, valued at SEK 7 billion (EUR 630 million), was awarded to Bombardier (now part of Alstom) by SJ in 2021.
+The trains are constructed in China and finalised at the Alstom plant in Hennigsdorf, Germany.
+The first units started testing in 2026 in Germany, and are expected to enter service in December 2027 on the according to Petter Essén, Head of Strategic Planning at SJ.

-CAF Civity Nordic
+CAF Civity Nordic (X45)

-25 CAF Civity Nordic, scheduled to enter service in 2027, will operate on regional routes including Stockholm-Västerås-Örebro-Skövde-Gothenburg, Linköping-Norrköping-Stockholm-Arlanda-Uppsala-Gävle-Ljusdal and Kalmar-Gothenburg.
+25 CAF Civity Nordic (SJ X45), scheduled to enter service in 2027, will operate on regional routes including Stockholm-Västerås-Örebro-Skövde-Gothenburg, Linköping-Norrköping-Stockholm-Arlanda-Uppsala-Gävle-Ljusdal and Kalmar-Gothenburg.
 The trains are designed for cold weather conditions in Sweden, and can operate with a top speed of 200 km/h.
-The contract, valued at EUR 300 million, was awarded to CAF by SJ in 2022.
+The contract, valued at EUR 300 million, was awarded to CAF by SJ in 2022, the first units were expected to arrive in Sweden for testing in 2025 and enter revenue service in 2026.
+The project is as of April 2026 running one year behind schedule and will be delivered in autumn 2027.